priyamalani/buyandsell/README.md

 rohit bhaiya's website

-this not to be downloaded or used as it is not meant for that
+this should not to be downloaded or used as it is not meant for that